This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 Lioness prowling, taken with the Canon Power Shot SX70 from 150 feet away.

-In over 30 years of travel, I’ve taken wildlife photos in dozens of countries — from Australian Kangaroos and Koalas to African lions to Black Bears in Alaska.
-My inbox is constantly full of people asking “What camera do you use?”
+I’ve spent more than 30 years photographing wildlife around the world, from kangaroos in Australia to lions in Africa and black bears in Alaska.
+My inbox is full of people asking “What camera do you use?”
 The only answer: Canon SX70.

-I’m not a professional wildlife photographer, and I don’t use huge, complicated gear.
-I’m a world traveler who loves nature and wildlife photography and who needs a camera that fits in my carry-on suitcase.
-Almost every photo you see on this website was taken with the SX70.
+I’m not a professional wildlife photographer, and that’s part of why I recommend it so strongly.
+I’m a traveler who wants great photos without hauling heavy gear, and almost every photo on this website was taken with the SX70.

 A lone Giraffe eating from a large tree in Serengeti National Park.
 Image taken with the Canon Powershot SX70.